altayaman/csv-to-sqlite-loader/README.md

 * a)
 Run in terminal:
 ```
-python csv_to_mysql_v4.py -f <file path> -t <table name> -s <schema name>
+python csv_to_sqlite_4.1.py -f <file path> -t <table name> -s <sqlite file name>
 ```
 \<file path\> - csv file path you need to insert into db.
 \<table name\> - table name that needs to be created to persist csv file data. if not passed, csv file name will be taken as table name.
-\<schema name\> - schema name where table need to be created. if not passed, default will be taken as schema name. default schema name needs to be set in 'DB credentials' section below.
+\<sqlite file name\> - schema name where table need to be created. if not passed, default will be taken as schema name. default schema name needs to be set in 'DB credentials' section below.

 * b)
 After script is launched, it will start analyzing csv file to get column names and column data types.